 So, generally speaking, out of the money (OTM) calls present little to no dividend risk.
 A good way to see if a short ITM call in your portfolio presents potential dividend risk is to look at the corresponding put amount.
 If the extrinsic value of the put is lower than the dividend, chances are that you will be assigned short stock and charged a $5 assignment fee.

 Dividend risk also affects risk-defined spreads.
 If the corresponding put amount is lower than the dividend amount, a risk-defined spread may also lead to you being assigned short stock.
-Remember, risk-defined spreads are not risk-defined unless both strike prices are breached and ITM.

 If you happen to already own shares of the underlying symbol, then, upon assignment of the option, the dividend you were entitled to collect will slip out of your grasp and into the pocket of the long call holder.